 5 Great Outdoor Activities that Encourage us to Play with Our Kids

 I cannot wait to get camping!
 Our kids are finally at the age where they can appreciate what it’s all about!
-I think making the frame is the most difficult, but once it is done you can throw over any blanket and decorate to your own desire.
+I think making the frame is the most difficult part, but once it is done, you can throw any blanket over it and decorate it to your own taste.
 You can lay a blanket down on the floor inside, pack a picnic, and there you go!

 4. Create a Paving Stone Gallery